Definition of music

 The Concise Oxford Dictionary defines music as "the art of combining vocal or instrumental sounds (or both) to produce beauty of form, harmony, and expression of emotion".
-However, some music genres, such as noise music and musique concrète, challenge these ideas by using sounds not widely considered as musical, beautiful or harmonious, like randomly produced electronic distortion, feedback, static, cacophony, and sounds produced using compositional processes which utilize indeterminacy.).
+However, some music genres, such as noise music and musique concrète, challenge these ideas by using sounds not widely considered as musical, beautiful or harmonious, like randomly produced electronic distortion, feedback, static, cacophony, and sounds produced using compositional processes which utilize indeterminacy.

-An often cited example of the dilemma in defining music is the work 4′33″ (1952) by the American composer John Cage (1912–1992).
-The written score has three movements and directs the performer(s) to appear on stage, indicate by gesture or other means when the piece begins, then make no sound throughout the duration of the piece, marking sections and the end by gesture.
+An often-cited example of the dilemma in defining music is the work 4′33″ (1952) by the American composer John Cage (1912–1992).
+The written score has three movements and directs the performer(s) to appear on stage, indicated by gesture or other means when the piece begins, then make no sound throughout the duration of the piece, marking sections and the end by gesture.
 The audience hears only whatever ambient sounds may occur in the room.
 Some argue that 4′33″ is not music because, among other reasons, it contains no sounds that are conventionally considered "musical" and the composer and performer(s) exert no control over the organization of the sounds heard.
 Others argue it is music because the conventional definitions of musical sounds are unnecessarily and arbitrarily limited, and control over the organization of the sounds is achieved by the composer and performer(s) through their gestures that divide what is heard into specific sections and a comprehensible form.